 As if my troubles are not already irritating enough: my desktop gadgets are gone, and I loved the way they decorated my desktop.
 They were also very useful for me, and this loss was extremely disappointing.
 Not only gadgets, but also the classic games like Solitaire, or Minesweeper.
 I used to play Solitaire when I was bored, and it was some kind of a warm, familiar welcome when you see these games on your new computer.
 Furthermore, another beautiful Widows feature is removed as far as I can notice: Windows Media Center.
 I adored this feature, although I must admit I didn’t use it very often; but still, I think it deserves to be there, and it is only one among many interesting features that I really miss now in Windows 8.

 I’m sure, of course, that there is a solution for enriching Windows 8 with all these programs by downloading them, or restoring them by some other means, but there should not be this number of mistakes and missing features.
 I will try maybe Windows 10, because I saw some reviews and discovered that it supports at least some of the previous features, but I am certainly very dissatisfied with Windows 8 experience so far.

-Thanks to the best hair salon Raleigh for sponsoring our blog this month!
+Thanks to the amazing Mitchell Pest – the best bed bug exterminator arlington va has – for sponsoring our blog this month!